-The DAS-1 (Burleigh Instruments Inc.) system was designed for repetitive scaming of the FP and for photom counting detection.
-Jor addition, it, also automatically corrects, for frequency drifts in the applice-system swell as for misalignment of the FP cavity.
+The DAS-1 (Burleigh Instruments Inc.) system was designed for repetitive scanning of the FP and for photon counting detection.
+In addition, it also automatically corrects for frequency drifts in the entire system as well as for misalignment of the FP cavity.

-DAS-1 consists of a multichannel analyzer of J024 channels.
-It, generales a digital ramy voltage which is used to drive the PZT's of the FP through a high voltage amplifier module.
-The same ramp voltage-also sequentially addresses the 1024 channels.
+DAS-1 consists of a multichannel analyzer of 1024 channels.
+It generates a digital ramp voltage which is used to drive the PZT's of the FP through a high voltage amplifier module.
+The same ramp voltage also sequentially addresses the 1024 channels.
 The optical frequency passed by the interferometer varies linearly with the ramp voltage and thus with the channel number.
-Each time a photopulse arrives, a count is added to the memory channel corresponding to that section of the ramp voltage, and, thereforg, frequency shift.
-The photopulses are that counced and stored and, hence, result in the accumulation of the frequency spectrum of the scattered light in the memory.
-Logic circuitity, prohibits data acquisition during the fly-back portion of the ramp \ werform.
+Each time a photopulse arrives, a count is added to the memory channel corresponding to that section of the ramp voltage and, therefore, frequency shift.
+The photopulses are thus counted and stored and, hence, result in the accumulation of the frequency spectrum of the scattered light in the memory.
+Logic circuitry prohibits data acquisition during the fly-back portion of the ramp waveform.

 The spectrum can be seen on the CRT display of the DAS-1 system.
 The "Bug" is an intensified spot on the CRT which can be positioned to address any channel of the memory.
-The alphanumeric readout on the CRI displays the Bug channel number, the total number of counts in that channel, full scale of the CRI display, and also the total number of some completed if the Bug is in channel zero.
+The alphanumeric readout on the CRT displays the Bug channel number, the total number of counts in that channel, full scale of the CRT display, and also the total number of scans completed if the Bug is in channel zero.
 The spectrum display can be linear or logarithmic.
 An additional facility for background subtraction is also provided.

-The effect of long-term frequency drift of the laser, axial drift of the interferometer cavity, or any other possible drift and instability. is eliminated by the drift stabilization unit of DAS-1.
+The effect of long-term frequency drift of the laser, axial drift of the interferometer cavity, or any other possible drift and instability, is eliminated by the drift stabilization unit of DAS-1.
 This is done by locking the Rayleigh line of the Brillouin spectrum to an arbitrarily defined position in the DAS-1 memory.
 The stabilizer uses two data windows that are symmetrically located with respect to the Rayleigh line.
 The center position and the window width is selected by the Bug, and vertical markers clearly indicate the window positions.
-Suppose the center position is at channel #N, and the width of the windows is aN channels.
-Then during each sweep by the ramp, a register A keeps a running total of the photon counts falling in the lower window, channels N-AN to N-1, while a second register B records a 'similar total for the upper window, channels N+1 to N+AN.
-If the number of counts, say, in'A are more than in B (taking into account statistical fluctuations), this indicates the shift of peak towards A. During the fly-back time of the sweep, the stabilizer compares the contents of A and B, resets each to zero, and applies a small correctionto the bias so as to shift the center of the spectral feature closer to the center of the selected position in the DAS-1 memory.
+Suppose the center position is at channel #N, and the width of the windows is $\Delta N$ channels.
+Then during each sweep by the ramp, a register A keeps a running total of the photon counts falling in the lower window, channels N- $\Delta$ N to N-1, while a second register B records a similar total for the upper window, channels N+1 to $N+\Delta N$ .
+If the number of counts, say, in A are more than in B (taking into account statistical fluctuations), this indicates the shift of peak towards A. During the fly-back time of the sweep, the stabilizer compares the contents of A and B, resets each to zero, and applies a small correction to the bias so as to shift the center of the spectral feature closer to the center of the selected position in the DAS-1 memory.
 The magnitude of correction applied per sweep is adjustable by a factor of 16:1 in steps of 2x.
 The appropriate value is adjusted manually by observing the drift rate and the sweep rate which was normally 2 ms/ch.